munizeduardo/munizeduardo/README.md

 - 👋 Hi, I’m @munizeduardo
 - 👀 I’m interested in Software Engineering, InfoSec, Music, Technology and Food!
-- 🌱 I’m currently front-end development!
+- 🌱 I’m currently studying front-end development!
 - 💞️ I’m looking to collaborate on any projects I can!
 - 📫 How to reach me?
 I'm du#4906 on Discord and you can also e-mail me on thirteenwannabegood@gmail.com